garetcrenshaw/sports-tickets/WEBHOOK_SETUP.md

 git push
 ```

-Netlify will auto-deploy with the new webhook secret.
+Vercel will auto-deploy with the new webhook secret.

 ---